jcberquist/sublimetext-cfml/readme.md

 ### TestBox

 TestBox (https://www.ortussolutions.com/products/testbox) completions and inline documentation are available for `BaseSpec` components.
 They are enabled by default, but can be disabled globally by adding `"testbox_enabled": false` to your CFML user package settings, or on a per project basis by adding the same setting to a project settings file.
-The completions and documentation are offered in any cfc that is contained under a folder named `tests` (alternate folders can be specified in the settings), as well as in any cfc that extends `testbox.system.BaseSpec`.
+The completions and documentation are offered in any CFC that is contained under a folder named `tests` (alternate folders can be specified in the settings), as well as in any CFC that extends `testbox.system.BaseSpec`.

 There are three build system variants for running TestBox tests from within Sublime Text.
 The first is for running all of a project's tests, which can be used no matter what project files are open, so long as the active file is a CFML one.
-The next variant is for running all of the tests in the directory of the currently active file, while the last variant runs the tests in the currently active test cfc only. <kbd>CTRL</kbd>+<kbd>SHIFT</kbd>+<kbd>B</kbd> calls up the build system menu, from which these options can be selected.
+The next variant is for running all of the tests in the directory of the currently active file, while the last variant runs the tests in the currently active test CFC only. <kbd>CTRL</kbd>+<kbd>SHIFT</kbd>+<kbd>B</kbd> calls up the build system menu, from which these options can be selected.
 Once one of the variants has been run, <kbd>CTRL</kbd>+<kbd>B</kbd> can used to run the last selected option again, without having to go through the menu.

 Several settings need to be set in a project in order for these build systems to function.
 The first setting is `testbox_runner_url`, which should be the URL to a TestBox runner which runs tests and returns results in JSON.
 This needs to be setup so that a dot delimited directory of tests to run can be appended to it.
 An example URL that does this might be the following: `http://localhost:8888/testbox/system/Testbox.cfc?method=runremote&reporter=json&directory=`.
 The second setting is `testbox_default_directory`, which is the dot delimited directory that will be appended to the `testbox_runner_url` when the build variant for running all of a project's tests is selected.
 The last setting is `testbox_tests_root`, which is the root directory path that is used to determine the dot delimited path to a test directory when running the tests in a particular folder or file.
 (This could be the path to your project's webroot if your tests are contained under the webroot, but might not be if mappings are used.)